Clustering Markov Decision Processes For Continual Transfer: Experiments

 The windy corridor domain is illustrated in Figure \ref{fig_windDom}.
-The domain consists of a row of $10$ corridors with a `wind' blowing from the South to the North along the cells right in front of the entrance to the corridor.
+The domain consists of a row of $10$ parallel corridors with a `wind' blowing from the South to the North along two columns of cells near the entrance to the corridors.

 The agent has one action for each possible cardinal direction which moves it in that direction deterministically.
-In a windy cell, the motion of the agent becomes probabilistic with the probability of moving North being $p$, and moving in the desired direction being $1-p$. $p$ depends on the strength of wind, increasing from $0$ to $0.9$.
-The MDPs in the domain are distinguished by the location of the goal state and the strength of the wind.
-There are $10$ possible wind speeds, and given $10$ possible goal locations, this gives us a total of $100$ possible MDPs.
+In a windy cell, the motion of the agent becomes probabilistic with the probability of moving North being $p$, and moving in the desired direction being $1-p$. $p$ depends on the probability of wind in that cell, which is a task parameter ranging from $0$ to $0.9$.

+The MDPs in the domain are distinguished by two values: the location of the goal state and the probability of wind.
+There are $10$ possible wind probabilities, which together with the $10$ possible goal locations, results in a total of $100$ possible MDPs.

-For this domain, we learned the value function for each of the MDPs, and from that computed the distance between every pair of MDPs.
-This was then used to cluster the MDPs using our clustering algorithm.
-Figure \ref{fig_windClust} presents the final cluster we found for this domain using $cost_2$.
-This figure shows that the best clustering we found put domains with the same goal state in the same cluster.
-This makes sense, because despite the wind speed, the policies requried for MDPs with identical goal states will be identical, while different for states with different goal states.
-So this shows that our algorithm recovers the clusters we expect to find, and provides a basic sanity check for our algorithm.
+For this domain, we learned the optimal value function for each of the MDPs, and from that computed the distance between every pair of MDPs.
+This was then used to cluster the MDPs using the Search-Clusterings algorithm.
+Figure \ref{fig_windClust} presents the final clusters we found for this domain.
+This figure shows that the best clustering found by the algorithm placed tasks with the same goal state in the same cluster.
+This follows intuition because, despite the wind probability, the policies required for MDPs with identical goal states will be identical, yet be different for tasks with different goal states.
+This demonstrates that the Search-Clusterings algorithm is capable of recovering the expected clusters, thereby providing a sanity check for our algorithm, although we note that the results are stochastic and vary between runs.

+In order to illustrate the effects of the clustering, we incrementally built up the full set of MDPs, by presenting them in a random order to the Search-Clustering algorithm, and having it cluster them after the addition of each new MDP.
+These results are shown in Figure \ref{fig_incrementalclustering}.
+Note that the allocation of MDPs to clusters remains largely consistent across the presentation of $100$ MDPs.
+In this case, the algorithm recovers $12$ main clusters.